awesome-astra/docs/docs/pages/tools/databases/janusgraph.md

 !!! abstract "Note"

     It is normal to see some warnings on the Gremlin console.
-I have attached a [text file](../../../../img/janusgraph/gremlin-console-output.txt) with a sample output so you know what to expect.
+I have attached a <a href="../../../../img/janusgraph/gremlin-console-output.txt">text file</a> with a sample output so you know what to expect.

 In the [Astra CQL Console](https://docs.datastax.com/en/astra/docs/connecting-to-astra-databases-using-cqlsh.html), I can see JanusGraph created the following tables in the `janusgraph` keyspace:
 ```